Fort Dorset House

 2006

-NZIA Wellington Architecture Award for Residential, 2007
+NZIA Wellington Architecture Awards, Winner (Residential), 2007

 Inspired by the laddered forms of old shipwrecks and abandoned military pillar-boxes at the former Fort Dorset, the design for this house responds to its highly exposed, windswept coastal location, creating a robust and well-framed retreat that provides sheltered spaces and remains composed against the battering weather.